OrganismalSystemsBiology/faster2/README.md

 ```

 ## Installation
 You need to have [Python](https://www.python.org/) to run FASATER2.
-It is recommendable to have a virtual environment for FASTER2.
+It is recommendable to use a virtual environment for FASTER2.
 Because FASTER2 depends on several python libraries, run the following command in the FASTER2's virtual environment.
 We are developing and testing FASTER2 on Windows11 (x64), but probably it works on other platforms such as Linux or macOS.

-### Windows11
+### python for Windows
 Run an installer available at the python's official web site:
 https://www.python.org/downloads/windows/